You are viewing the August 28, 2014 daily archives

 Posted on:

 The Southeast Ohio Public Energy Council, the organization pursuing electric aggregation for the city of Athens and Athens County, is currently reviewing proposals from electricity suppliers.
-Five companies responded to a request for proposals sent out by the energy council.
-Electric aggregation is a process by which residential and small business customers pool together to… Read More
+Five companies responded to… Read More

 City Reviews Barking Dog, Nuisance Party Penalties